dialog-semiconductor/BLE_SDK10_examples/features/armv8_stack_overflow_guards/README.md

 # ARMV8 STACK OVERFLOW GUARDS
-This example illustrates how to use the armv8 MSP and PSP limit registers to use hardware to protect against stack overflows.
+This example illustrates how to use the armv8 MSP and PSP limit registers to use hardware to protect against stack overflows, [ARMv8 Register Summary](https://developer.arm.com/documentation/100230/0004/functional-description/programmers-model/processor-core-registers-summary)

+---

 Historically, stack overflows have plagued the embedded development process and have wasted engineering hours trying to root causing the stack overflow itself.
 Software solutions have been implemented to detect these conditions, but still fall short of detecting all stack overflows, under all conditions.